 When it comes to roofers, the most common reason for death is because of falls!
 The most common areas for falls are the edges of the building, holes in the roof, and off of ladders.
 How can we avoid these falls and injuries?
 Let us discuss further and find out.

 Proper safety procedures on any sloped or flat roofing job can be broken down into several essential steps.
 The first step is to start with a game plan.
-We inspect the entire work site area for anything that we find that may pose danger to our crew.
-We make sure that everyone is aware of the possible dangers on site to minimize the chances of being injured at work.
-It’s also always a good idea to tell our customers what safety precautions will be used on site.
-This will definitely make the customer feel more comfortable with the roofers on site.
+We inspect the entire work site area for anything that we find that may pose a danger to our crew.
+We make sure that everyone is aware of the possible dangers on-site to minimize the chances of being injured at work.
+It’s also always a good idea to tell our customers what safety precautions will be used on-site.
+This will make the customer feel more comfortable with the roofers on site.
 When it comes to safety, communication is key to a successful roofing project!

-As it may come to no surprise, wearing the proper safety equipment is extremely important.
+As it may come as no surprise, wearing the proper safety equipment is extremely important.
 Hard hats can protect our men on the ground.
-Long sleeve shirts and gloves will act as a protective shield as well.
-Wearing a harness that is tied-off to a lifeline is extremely important when working on a roof.
+Long-sleeved shirts and gloves will act as a protective shield as well.
+Wearing a harness that is tied to a lifeline is extremely important when working on a roof.
 Especially when working near the edges of the roof!

 Last, we have to consider all the potential injuries that can happen to our crew if we do not pay attention to fall protection recommendations.
-Always follow local code and government regulations regarding work place safety and fall protection.
+Always follow local codes and government regulations regarding workplace safety and fall protection.
 At Luso Roofing our team is familiar with these safety rules and all other safety regulations regarding working with all roofing tools and materials.